 The course was challenging to say the least but I learnt a lot and at the time of writing, had received interest from a number of people, wanting to know more about the outcomes of the project, so I am hopeful that maybe something positive will come out of my work.

-To learn more, please use the links on the right, which will take you through the different stages of the project.
-If you are interested in learning more about the findings of the project, please do not hesitate to contact me.
+To learn more, please use the links on the right, which will take you through the different stages of the project and if you are interested in learning more about the findings of the project, please do not hesitate to contact me.